Kangarli/Kangarli/README.md

 ## I'm a Developer, and Designer!!

 - 🌱 I’m currently learning everything
-- ⚡ I love to origami and parkour
+- ⚡ I love to origami and parkour in addition from development

 ### Connect with me: